Budapest classical walking tour

 I take you to the Jewish quarter where we can admire the Great Synagogue and the famous synagogue triangle and you can enjoy the unique atmosphere of the narrow streets and courtyards of the quarter.

 Then, we visit St Stephen’s Cathedral and you see the magnificent neo-Gothic Parliament building.
 It is located on the bank of the Danube, serves as the permanent seat of the National Assembly.
 The building complex, the biggest of its kind in Hungary, was erected between 1884 and 1904.
+On our way to the Parliamnet Building we stop to look at the Shoes on the Danube a memorial to the Budapest Jews who were shot by Arrow Cross military men between 1944 and 1945.

 After crossing the Danube River we arrive in the Castle District of Buda (UNESCO World Heritage) that used to be the capital of Hungary for several hundred years.
 In this historical part of Buda you have chance to visit the neo-Gothic Matthias Church, the most beautiful and most well-known Catholic church in Budapest, which thanks to its outstanding location largely determines the image of the Castle District, as seen from the Pest side.
 Officially named as the Church of Our Lady, this royal cathedral was erected in multiple steps (between the 13th and 15th centuries).
 It gained its present-day neo-Gothic form in 1896, following a major reconstruction overseen by Frigyes Schulek.
 You can take a view of the Danube and the Pest side from the Fisherman’s Bastion.
 It was only constructed between 1895-1902.
 It is named after the fishermen’s guild because according to customs in the Middle Ages this guild was in charge of defending this part of the castle wall.
 As a matter of fact it has never had a defending function.
 The architect was Frigyes Schulek, who planned the building in neo-gothic style.
 The seven towers symbolize the seven chieftains, who conquered the land for the Hungarians.
 The Fisherman’s bastion greatly contributes to the cityscape and offers a breathtaking panorama on the Pest side.
 In front of the Fisherman’s bastion, the equestrian statue depicts our first king, St Stephen.
 The Matthias Church and the Fisherman’s bastion are the most beloved sights of the Buda Castle District.